 2. APPEAL HOURS - Appeals may be filed between the hours of 8:30 A.M. and 7:30 P.M., Monday through Friday.

-3. APPEAL PERIOD - A citation must be appealed within thirty (30) days from the date that a Defendant plead guilty or was convicted by a Traffic Court judge.
+3. APPEAL PERIOD - A citation must be appealed within thirty (30) days from the date that a Defendant plead guilty or was convicted by a Traffic Division judge or hearing officer.
 A Petition To Appeal Nunc Pro Tunc must be filed to appeal a citation more than thirty (30) days after the entry of a guilty plea or conviction.
 If a Petition To Appeal Nunc Pro Tunc is granted, a Notice of Appeal from Summary Conviction (Traffic) Nunc Pro Tunc must be filed.

-4. APPEAL FORMS - Forms are available at the Philadelphia Traffic Court and may be downloaded here:
+4. APPEAL FORMS - Forms are available at the Traffic Division and may be downloaded here:

-Assistance with completion of the forms will be provided at the Traffic Court, and it is thus preferable that a Defendant come to the Traffic Court to complete and file the forms (although the appeal forms can be mailed).
+Assistance with completion of the forms will be provided at the Traffic Division, and it is thus preferable that a Defendant come to the Traffic Division to complete and file the forms (although the appeal forms can be mailed).

 5. FILING FEE - The filing fee to file a Notice of Appeal is